 I have had and still have so many friends with this personality.
 I think, on some level, I must have sought them out.
 Now that I know this research, I definitely do find them intentionally.
-People of the Blue temperament bring a calm and gentleness to life.
+People of the Blue temperament bring serenity and gentleness to life.

-Indeed, they make amazing friends and very honest confidants who won’t hesitate to tell you ”like it is” albeit tenderly and sympathetically.
+Indeed, they make amazing friends and very honest confidants who won’t hesitate to tell you ”like it is,” albeit tenderly and sympathetically – sometimes, that is.

-I love how my friend, Rachelle, can let me know I’m being a butt head so lovingly that it helps me change without making me feel bad about myself.
+I love how my friend, Rachelle, can let me know I’m a butthead so lovingly that it helps me change without making me feel bad about myself.

 They can spot a fake a mile away!

 They esteem themselves by being authentic.
 So, don’t try to fake them out or “play them”.

 If you do, you’ll have hell to pay.
 Being the most emotional of temperaments, anger is on their radar just as much as hugs, smiles, and sunshine.